 Dr. Jewell earned his Master’s degree and Ph.D. in experimental pathology and immunology from The Ohio State University.
 He served at Ohio State as director for the Human Tissue Resource Network and as associate director of the OSU Comprehensive Cancer Center’s Biorepository and Biospecimen Resource, where his dedicated, creative efforts led to the development of a state-of-the-art tissue procurement and biorepository system.
-He was elected President of the International Society for Biological and Environmental Repositories (ISBER) for 2009–2010 and joined Van Andel Research Institute in 2010 as a professor in Van Andel Institute Graduate School (VAIGS) and as director of the Program for Technologies and Cores and of the Program for Biospecimen Science.
-He is currently a member of the College of American Pathologist’s (CAP) Biorepository Accreditation Program, a member of the editorial board of the journal Biopreservation and Biobanking and serves as an external advisor to pathology and biorepository cores for several university cancer centers.
+He was elected President of the International Society for Biological and Environmental Repositories (ISBER) for 2009–2010 and joined Van Andel Institute in 2010 as a professor and as director of the Core Technologies and Services and the Pathology and Biorepository Core.
+He is past a member of the College of American Pathologist’s (CAP) Biorepository Accreditation Program (2010-2018) and presently is on the editorial board of the journal Biopreservation and Biobanking and several cancer center’s external advisory board for biospecimen resources.

-Dr. Winn earned her Ph.D. from the University of California, San Diego and completed a postdoctoral fellowship at Van Andel Research Institute (VARI) before moving to the position of Bioinformatics and Biostatistics Core manager in 2013.
+Dr. Winn earned her Ph.D. from the University of California, San Diego and completed a postdoctoral fellowship at Van Andel Institute (VAI) before moving to the position of Bioinformatics and Biostatistics Core manager in 2013.
 Winn’s research focused, in part, on the translation of genomics to the clinic through the development of diagnostic and prognostic biomarkers of disease.
 During her tenure, Winn brought together a strong team of scientists dedicated to supporting exceptional science through robust experimental design and analysis.
-In 2017, she was promoted to Program Evaluation and Coordination Manager, and oversees initiatives involving planning, review and evaluation, funding, education, outreach and community engagement, and communication and marketing across all of VARI’s Core Technologies and Services.
-She also is an instructor in Van Andel Institute Graduate School (VAIGS), an active member of the Association of Biomolecular Resource Facilities (ABRF), and an ardent supporter of women in science, currently serving as the vice president of the Association of Women in Science West Michigan chapter and as chair of VARI’s Women in Science, Education, Engineering, and Research (WISER) group.
+In 2017, she was promoted to Program Evaluation and Coordination Manager, and oversees initiatives involving planning, review and evaluation, funding, education, outreach and community engagement, and communication and marketing across all of VAI’s Core Technologies and Services.
+She also is an instructor in Van Andel Institute Graduate School, an active member of the Association of Biomolecular Resource Facilities (ABRF), and an ardent supporter of women in science, currently serving as the vice president of the Association of Women in Science West Michigan chapter and as chair of VAI’s Women in Science, Education, Engineering, and Research (WISER) group.

-Lori Moon joined Van Andel Research Institute in 2012 after earning an Executive MBA from Davenport University.
+Lori Moon joined Van Andel Institute in 2012 after earning an Executive MBA from Davenport University.
 She has more than 30 years of experience in high-level administrative support, and manages an array of day-to-day front office responsibilities across the Institute’s Cores, including billing, reporting and CrossLab.

 Huilin Li is an internationally recognized structural biologist with more than 20 years of experience in cryo-electron microscopy (cryo-EM).
 His current work focuses primarily on the structural basis of DNA replication, the bacterial proteasome system and regulation and modification of the Notch receptor.

 Dr. Li earned his Ph.D. in electron crystallography from the University of Science and Technology Beijing, where he trained with the late Prof. K.H.
 Kuo.
 He then completed postdoctoral research in the labs of Dr. Bing Jap and Dr. Kenneth Downing at Lawrence-Berkeley National Laboratory, where he studied membrane channels and microtubule structure by cryo-EM.
 From there, he joined Brookhaven National Laboratory as an associate biophysicist, rising through the ranks to attain a tenured position.
 In 2010, he joined Stony Brook University as a professor in the Department of Biochemistry and Cell Biology while also maintaining a summer appointment at Brookhaven.
-He is now a professor in Van Andel Research Institute’s Center for Epigenetics.
+He is now a professor in Van Andel Institute’s Center for Epigenetics.

-Gongpu Zhao, Ph.D., joined Van Andel Research Institute in 2016 as manager of the Cryo-EM Suite.
+Gongpu Zhao, Ph.D., joined Van Andel Institute in 2016 as manager of the Cryo-EM Suite.
 He came to Grand Rapids from a postdoctoral fellowship in the Peijun Zhang Laboratory at University of Pittsburgh where, in 2013, he was part of the team that uncovered the structure of the HIV-1 virus’s capsid, the outer “shell” of the virus.
 Prior to joining the Zhang Laboratory, he was a postdoctoral fellow in the labs of Michael Treacy, Ph.D., and Peter Buseck, Ph.D., at Arizona State University.
 He earned his Ph.D. in physics in Dr. Lu-chang Qin’s lab from University of North Carolina at Chapel Hill.